From Indexing to Coding: A New Paradigm for Data Availability Sampling: RLNC-DAS

 \subsection{Description}

 Here we show one possible way to design a DAS protocol using sampling through coding leveraging RLNC and a vector commitment on the row vectors of the uncoded data matrix $\bm{V}\in\mathbb{F}^{m\times n}$.
-To verify the consistency of the coded vector with the cryptographic commitment to the uncoded data matrix, we use a second step where the verifier requests the claimer to send an inner product argument \cite{bunz2018bulletproofs, bunz2021proofs} for the projection of the coded vector on projection vectors chosen by the verifier.
+To verify the consistency of the coded vector with the cryptographic commitment to the uncoded data matrix, we use a second step where the verifier requests the claimer to send an inner product argument \cite{bunz2018bulletproofs, bunz2021proofs} for the projection of the coded vector on vectors chosen by the verifier.
 The resulting scheme has favorable properties in terms of a constant commitment size, logarithmic download size in the total amount of data due to the inner product argument in the verification step and no storage overhead at the claimer node as samples are generated on the fly.
-While the current protocol includes a second verification step, we believe that this step is not strictly necessary, as the membership proof may be transmitted together with the sampled vector under minor modifications to the protocol.

 The procedures that make up the protocol are described as follows, and shown in Fig. \ref{fig:model_rlnc_DAS} \begin{enumerate} \item \textbf{Commitment generation}: Given a data matrix $\bm{V} \in \mathbb{F}^{m\times n}$ the data producer computes the commitments over rows with a Pedersen commitment: